 Opening Times for Snooker Hall and Office – 01492 622 672**

 |Tuesday||Closed||6pm - 9pm Evening **|

 |Friday||Closed||7pm - 9pm|

 The floor is wooden and sprung making it ideal for dance and children at play.

-Bouncy Castle use is permitted.
-Hirer must ensure that it is clean and dry before setting up
+Medium Bouncy Castle use is permitted.
+Hire must ensure that the supplier is insured.

 The Snooker Hall has 4 full sized tables and kept up to spec for match games etc. See opening times

 Food and/or Alcohol is not permitted in this room at any time.
 Terms and Conditions of entry apply

 Above the Town Council Office.
 It has a large oblong meeting table to sit 10 people comfortably.Additional seating area for 10.
 Day fee - 9.30 to Noon £15.00 – 6pm to 9.30 pm £25.00